clj-kondo/clj-kondo/doc/linters.md

 *Example trigger:* `(let [{:keys [:a]} {:a 1}] a)`.

 *Example message:* `Keyword binding should be a symbol: :a`

+### Locking: suspicious lock

+**Keyword:** `:locking-suspicious-lock`

+*Description:* warn on suspicious lock in `locking` macro:
+- With a single argument, it's likely that the lock object is simply omitted by mistake.
+- With lock objects that can be interned like keywords, strings, booleans and numbers, the risk is that the lock is held in multiple places, but this behavior depends on whether the value is interned by the runtime
+- With an argument that is not a symbol, it's likely that the lock object is local to the `locking` expression and not shared between threads

+*Default level:* `:warning`

+*Example trigger:*
+- `(locking (+ 1 2 3))`
+- `(locking ::foo ...)`
+- `(locking (Object.) ...)`

+*Example message:*
+- `Suspicious lock object: no body provided`
+- `Suspicious lock object: use of interned object`
+- `Suspicious lock object: object is local to locking scope`

 ### Main without gen-class